-Remark 3: First, the GPS coordinate system (represented using longitude and latitude) needs to be converted into the Cartesian coordinate system.
-Let L_o^O and L_a^O respectively be, the longitude and latitude of a location positioned on the ground at O. The transformation from longitude and latitude to Cartesian coordinates is obtained as [26]
+Remark 3.
+First of all, the GPS coordinate system (represented using longitude and latitude) needs to be converted into Cartesian coordinate system.
+Let L_o^O and L_a^O be respectively the longitude and latitude of a location positioned on the ground at O. Then, the transformation from longitude and latitude to Cartesian coordinate is obtained as [26]